MoonPoet/xaprb-src/content/blog/2007/how-to-make-mysql-replication-reliable.md

 In this article I tried to summarize what I've learned about making replication as reliable and recoverable as possible over the last several months.
 These are tried-and-true techniques for most experienced MySQL users, but I found a paucity of information on the web about it, so I thought it would be helpful to write it down.

 I'm sure this is an incomplete list, and maybe I've even gotten some things wrong, but hopefully this will help you avoid a lot of pain if you're new to MySQL replication.
-If you have other things to add, please write into the comments.